-Antiope is a average-sized asteroid orbiting between Mars and Jupiter in the main portion of the asteroid belt.
+Antiope is a large asteroid orbiting between Mars and Jupiter in the main portion of the asteroid belt.
 NASA JPL has not classified Antiope as potentially hazardous because its orbit does not bring it close to Earth.

 The rotation of Antiope has been observed.
 It completes a rotation on its axis every 16.51 days.

 Antiope's orbit is 1.61 AU from Earth's orbit at its closest point.
 This means that there is an extremely wide berth between this asteroid and Earth at all times.

 Orbital simulations conducted by NASA JPL's CNEOS do not show any close approaches to Earth.

 Antiope's orbit is determined by observations dating back to Oct.
 1, 1866.
 It was last officially observed on June 17, 2020.
 The IAU Minor Planet Center records 4,348 observations used to determine its orbit.

 The position of Antiope is indicated by a ◯ pink circle.
 Note that the object may not be in your current field of view.
 Use the controls below to adjust position, location, and time.